Do you think it’s possible to change?

-So YES, we are works in progress, and we can change.
+So YES, we are both: works in progress, AND we can change.

 What if we vowed to take people as we find them, including ourselves?
 We can find every excuse as to how we are not perfect and need to change.
 But what if there is only one resolution that mattered and its the same one we should always have?
 It is: that we are whole, as we are, no need of thinner thighs, and more veggies, nor of pledges to finally do better this year.
 Lets resolve to look at ourselves and others as if viewing that person for the first time, and could see that they were simply doing the best they could in the moment.
 When we accept others as they are, we give them the space to find their own path and to learn their own truth to find the things they can really, truly change.